-- The information that the railway undertaking includes in its capacity requests (see application data in Chapter 4). - The information that the railway undertaking provides immediately prior to and during actual use of the infrastructure. - The information that the railway undertaking provides on expiry of a certain period of time, and which relates to actual use, traffic and transport during said period (see Appendix 8). - Information on activities by the railway undertaking within structures, in the sense of the Environmental Management Act, of the infrastructure that are subject to a reporting duty on the part of the permit holder. - ETCS loggings for fault analyses. - Relevant particulars of the railway undertaking intended exclusively for incident investigations t aimed at improving product quality or safety.
-ProRail can request the provision of the above information.
+- The information that the railway undertaking includes in its capacity requests (see application data in Chapter 4). - The information that the railway undertaking provides immediately prior to and during actual use of the infrastructure. - The information that the railway undertaking provides on expiry of a certain period of time, and which relates to actual use, traffic and transport during said period, in particular for the control of noise emissions (see Appendix 8, Section 3). - Information on activities by the railway undertaking within structures, in the sense of the Environmental Management Act, of the infrastructure that are subject to a reporting duty on the part of the permit holder. - ETCS loggings for fault analyses. - In order to be able to identify the root causes of complex ERTMS (chain) problems in technology, process or operation/use, periodic analyses are carried out jointly by the railway undertaking and the network manager.
+For these analyses, the railway undertaking will make relevant raw data from railway vehicles (e.g. ARR data, JRU data and RTM data) available to the network manager to the extent permitted by the rolling stock contracts.
+The infrastructure manager will make the relevant QATS data from the rail vehicles available to the railway undertaking on request.
+In the event of safety-related malfunctions, the parties will safeguard the data within 24 hours and make it available to the network manager as soon as possible upon request.